amakarem/webserv/readme.md

 - `allowupload` — configure upload paths, it's 2 parts the endpoint and the localfolder example (allowupload /upload_request /var/www/uploads;) any POST request to upload_request will save the file into /var/www/uploads

-- `upload_max_filesize` — maximum file upload size for direct upload defualt set to unlimited
+- `upload_max_filesize` — maximum file upload size for direct upload also it's also set the max post size. defualt set to unlimited.

 - `php_upload_max_filesize` — maximum file upload size for PHP defualt set to 20M